About the Program

 We require all prerequisites to be finished BEFORE the program starts.
-You may still apply with a few prerequisites outstanding, provided that you can finish them before the start of Autumn quarter in late September/early October.
-If you are accepted yet find you cannot do this, you will be asked to defer enrollment until the next year, during which time you can complete the prerequisites.
+You may still apply with a few prerequisites outstanding, if you can finish them before the start of Autumn quarter in late September/early October.
+If you are accepted and cannot do this, you will be asked to defer enrollment until the next year, during which time you can complete the prerequisites.

 Is the graduate program competitive?
 How many students are accepted?

-Each year the program receives approximately 150 applications for the program.
+Each year the program receives approximately 150 applications.
 On average, we offer acceptance to approximately 30%.
-Our incoming class size is about 18 – 20 students.
-These students are comprised of the 14 positions available in the GCPD (MS/GCPD, MPH/GCPD, or PhD/GCPD), as well as some students who choose to pursue a Master’s Degree without becoming a Registered Dietitian and 1 – 2 PhD students.
+Our incoming class is typically 18 – 20 students, comprised of 14 positions available in the GCPD (MS/GCPD, MPH/GCPD, or PhD/GCPD), those who choose to pursue a master’s degree without becoming a Registered Dietitian, and PhD students.